-Brandon Smith grew up on a wheat farm in Kansas and works as a graphic designer in Local 829 up and down the East Coast.
-Since joining the union as a computer artist in 2006, Brandon’s vast experience with graphics and penchant for period details has landed him jobs on such films as The Town, American Hustle and Carol.
+Brandon Smith grew up on a wheat farm in Manter, Kansas and works as a graphic designer in Local 829 up and down the East Coast.
+Since joining the union as a computer artist in 2006, Brandon’s vast experience with graphics and penchant for period details has landed him jobs on such films as White House Plumbers, The Many Saints of Newark, The Irishman, The Town, American Hustle and Carol.
 He is fun to work with, responsible, and is a one-stop graphics department: often tasked with leading, managing, designing, and producing all the graphics for the feature films he works on, Brandon insists on hands-on involvement in creating graphics from concept to set delivery.

-His work in the art department has garnered him two Art Director’s Guild nominations for American Hustle and The Town.
+His work in the art department has garnered him three Art Director’s Guild nominations for The Irishman, American Hustle and The Town.